-St. John Neumann Regional School updates curriculum according to state and diocesan guidelines and mandates.
+St. John Neumann Regional School updates state and diocesan guidelines and mandates.
+Texts state and diocesan guidelines and mandates.
 Texts are chosen to meet the educational needs of the students.
 In addition, the testing programs and results assist in these decisions.
 These meet both diocesan and state requirements.

-Religious Education:
+Religious Education